🚀 See Middesk in action with an instant, self-guided demo

 Customer Identification Program (CIP)

 A customer identification program, or CIP, is a specific US legal requirement (though there are similar requirements elsewhere) for financial institutions to both identify their customers and verify these identities.
-When implementing a CIP, an FI must fulfill the following six conditions:
+When implementing a CIP, an FI must fulfill these six CIP requirements:

 1. Give customers notice that their ID information is needed